seqan/seqan3/doc/tutorial/pairwise_alignment/index.md

 \snippet doc/tutorial/pairwise_alignment/configurations.cpp aligned_ends

-The `cfg_1` and the `cfg_2` will result in the exact same configuration of the alignment where aligning the front of either sequence with gaps is not penalised, while the back of both sequences is.
-The order of the arguments is independent.
+The `cfg_1` and the `cfg_2` will result in the exact same configuration of the alignment where aligning the front of either sequence with gaps is not penalised while the back of both sequences is.
+The order of the arguments is irrelevant.
 Specifiers initialised with constant booleans can be mixed with those initialised with `bool` values.
 If a specifier for a particular sequence end is not given, it defaults to the specifier initialised with `std::false_type`.